jubatus/website/source/en/fv_convert.rst

   :function:   Specify "create".
   :arg:        Specify arguments to MeCab engine (in the following example, we use -d to specify the dictionary directory). "arg" is not specified, Mecab works with default configuration.
                Refer to the `document of MeCab <http://mecab.googlecode.com/svn/trunk/mecab/doc/mecab.html>`_ about how to specify arguments.
-  :ngram:      Specify `N` of morpheme (word) N-gram that is construted from morphemes extacted by MeCab.
+  :ngram:      Specify `N` of morpheme (word) N-gram that is constructed from morphemes extracted by MeCab.
                When "ngram" is not specified,  `N` is assumed as `1`, i.e., do not construct morpheme N-gram and just use each morphemes as a feature.

  .. code-block:: js